 The principle of the weakest link in the chain applies here.
 If one of the categories of improvements to protect a development is sub-par, the individual structures and the entire community in a fire-prone environment is at risk.
 And if a homeowner does not do their part, it can endanger their neighbors.

-Reducing the chances that a fire in a populated area will turn into a disaster that burns thousands of homes involves at least five categories of factors: home spacing, envelope of the structure itself, home ignition zone, community infrastructure, and the wildland urban interface.
+Reducing the chances that a fire in a populated area will turn into a disaster that burns thousands of homes involves at least six categories of factors: home spacing, envelope of the structure itself, home ignition zone, community infrastructure, wildland urban interface, and fire codes.

 Cities, counties, and planning boards are often under pressure to approve new housing developments.
 They want to expand their tax base.
 Developers try to fit as many homes into a new subdivision as possible to maximize their investment.
 This too often results in homes that are 20-feet apart.
 If one is ignited by a burning ember that may have traveled a quarter of a mile from a fire (or a burning home) the radiant heat alone can ignite the homes on both sides.
 Then you can have a self-powered conflagration spreading house to house through a city.
 When the structures are that close together, the homeowners have not reduced the fuel in the Home Ignition Zone, and the home itself is not built to FireWise standards, a massive disaster can be the result.